Tag Archives: AWS IAM

 10 September 2023

 We continue the topic of deploying an AWS Elastic Kubernetes Service cluster using Terraform.
 In the first part, we prepared an AWS VPC.
 In this part, we’ll deploy the EKS cluster itself, and will configure AIM for it, and in the next parts, we’ll install Karpenter and the rest of the controllers.
-All the… Read More »
+All the parts:… Read More »

 ArgoCD: a Helm chart deployment, and working with Helm Secrets via AWS KMS